Nexfinity/CakeyBot-Wiki/feature/economy.md

 * Leveling XP
 * Role Unlocks
 * Economy Boosts

+> Note: When creating/adding items, the `Data` field is the amount of XP to give the user OR the ID of the role to grant.
+Depending on the "Type" selected.
+{.is-info}

 # Boosts
 > Economy boosts are WIP and will be coming soon.